 Discrimination tests are more important in sensory analysis.
 The main idea behind sensory discrimination analysis is to identify any significant difference or not.

-In this article will discuss about different types of methods and discriminant analysis in r.
+This article will discuss different types of methods and discriminant analysis in r.

 During a triangle test, a panelist is presented with one different and two alike samples.

 If possible, all three samples should be presented to the panelist at once (ideal case), and the panelist should be instructed to taste/smell/touch the samples from left to right.